Green Heat Network Fund

 For a detailed description of eligibility and assessment criteria, see the latest Applicant Guidance document on the GHNF gov.uk page.
 Potential applicants that are unsure whether their projects meet the GHNF eligibility criteria should contact email@example.com.

-The Green Heat Network Fund (GHNF) is a 3 year, £288 million capital grant fund that will support:
+The Green Heat Network Fund (GHNF) is a capital grant fund that supports:

 the commercialisation and construction of new low and zero carbon (LZC) heat networks (including the supply of cooling)